PRACTICES

 Touching the Earth in Six Prostrations

-A wonderful practice using body, speech and mind to deepen our sense of connectedness with all life.
-Read the full practice
+A profound practice, suitable for everyone integrating body, speech and mind to help expand our sense of the interconnectedness of all life.

 Lovingkindness Toolbox